 The color of Friedman’s photographs is what makes them remarkable.
 He traveled to the sites of twelve concentration camps in 1981 and 1983, carrying his large 8×10 camera.
 He includes pieces of himself in many of the images: his handwriting, his possessions, his fingers.
 They are pictures about the Holocaust after the Holocaust ended.

 He got to know these places well; for one photograph, he lay down on his belly and contorted his body.
 In others, he was afraid and needed to anchor himself in the present day.
-In tourist sites and reclaimed land, the memory of all that happened remained; voices called out from the abyss of some collective unconscious.
+In tourist sites and reclaimed land, the memory of all that happened remained.

 When I was in elementary school, my class was shown a slideshow of some of the most well-recognized and painful images from the Nazi concentration camps.
-As the black and white images rolled onto the screen, my teacher pulled me aside to ask if I wanted to stand outside until it was over.
-My name was “Sunstein,” a Jewish name.
-I was a little girl, and in order to protect myself and my feelings, I left the room until the teacher told me it was “safe to come back in.”
+Before the black and white images rolled onto the screen, my teacher warned us they would be very upsetting—we were allowed to leave and stand outside until it was over.
+I was a little girl, and I am Jewish.
+Scared of what I might see, I left the room until the teacher told me it was “safe to come back in.”